Westalgie/A3UE_Zets_Factions/readme.md

 This is an extension made for Arma 3 Antistasi Ultimate mod.
 The built version is available at steam workshop https://steamcommunity.com/sharedfiles/filedetails/?id=3046592972 and includes a bikey.

+It was made using A3UExtender (https://github.com/Westalgie/A3UExtender) as an example.

 # Features

 ## Factions